-The Ekambareswarar Temple is a famous place in the town of Kanchipuram in Tamil Nadu.
-The temple is associated with the five elements, the Pancha Bhoota Stalas, and specifically to the element of earth, or Prithvi.
-Lord Shiva is Ekambareswarar or Ekambaranathar here.
-The lingam represents him.
-Moreover, the name for his idol is Prithvi lingam.

-Devi Parvati is depicted as Gowridevi Amman.
+The Ekambareswarar Temple in the town of Kanchipuram in Tamil Nadu is one of the Pancha Bhoota Stalas.
+It is dedicated to the element of earth, or Prithvi.
+Lord Shiva is Ekambareswarar or Ekambaranathar here represented byPrithvi lingam.
+Moreover, Devi Parvati is depicted as Gowridevi Amman.

 The other four temples in this category are Thiruvanaikaval Jambukeswara (water), Chidambaram Natarajar (ether), Thiruvannamalai Arunachaleswara (fire) and Kalahasti Nathar (wind).
 Further, all of the four famous Shaivite Saints have sung the glories of this temple.

 The Vijayanagar kings also made a lot of contributions to the temple.
 Vallal Pachiyappa Mudaliar used to go regularly from Chennai to Kanchipuram to worship in this temple.
 He also spent a lot of money on the temple’s renovation.
 The temple pillar contains an image of Pachiyappa Mudaliar seated at horseback.